 Rudolf and Louise Fishel Memorial Graduate Fellowship Endowment

-Established in 2000 in memory of Rudolf and Louise Fishel by their daughter, Dr. Marion F. Deshmukh, to assist graduate students in history.
-Dr. Deshmukh, a faculty member, is former chair of the Department of History and Art History.
-Recipients may be either full/part-time, and reside either in or out-of-state.
+Rudolf and Louise Fishel Memorial Graduate Fellowship Endowment was established in 2000 in memory of Rudolf and Louise Fishel by their daughter, Marion F. Deshmukh, to assist graduate students in history.
+Deshmukh was a faculty member and former chair of the Department of History and Art History.
+Recipients may be either full-time or part-time students, and reside either in state or out of state.

 This scholarship is awarded by faculty nomination only, at the discretion of the department.